December 09, 2019

 Droit-Inc sat down with Sylvie to discuss Torys’ six years in Montréal, what it took to get there and what the future holds.

-Sylvie has led the office since its inception being initially the first and only lawyer on the ground.
+Sylvie has led the office since its inception, being the first and only lawyer on the ground on day one.
 The firm now boasts 13 lawyers practicing in Montréal, with a recent jump into corporate law with the recruit of Guillaume Lavoie.

 “The Montréal office was successful from the start,” Sylvie told the publication.